Lascabim/Laravel-Webstore/readme.md

 # Laravel Website

-## Motives
+## Project Itself

-This project was made as an example of a what the framework Laravel can do, its a Shop where you can buy a product, filter id, and its fully responsive.
-Whenever someone want clicks on buy, it redirects to the store whatsapp number.
-Have fun and i hope you can learn something!
+This project is a Online Store example using framework Laravel, testing my coding skills.
+It´s fully responsive and has API´s such as whatsapp direct message to contact directly the owner of the shop.
+I hope you can learn something from this, and motivate you to do something yourself!

 ## How to run the project